RobinTheSprite/vacations/calais-to-copenhagen/Overview.md

 While Calais is the spiritual starting point for this adventure, it will likely begin a few days earlier in Paris.
 After Paris and Calais, we will pass through Belgium and the Netherlands, make a quick cut through Northern Germany, and end by going through Denmark to Copenhagen.

-To accelerate our journey, train travel will be used to skip any areas we have no interest in.
-Most likely, we will want to skip over Germany unless anyone very much wants to visit Bremen or Hamburg.
+Since there are varying levels of interest in biking, there will be a bike travel and a train travel group.
+We will arrange meetups in the most important destinations, but for the most part the two groups will travel at their own paces.
+We will all take the train from The Netherlands to Denmark.

+Since everyone has a different amount of free time as well, we will also try to arrange arrival and departure destinations as needed to give everyone a shot at coming on the trip with us.

-#### Google Maps Routes
+#### The Route on Google Maps

 [Calais to Groningen](https://www.google.com/maps/dir/Calais/Bruges/Brussels/Antwerp/Middelburg,+Netherlands/Rotterdam/The+Hague/Haarlem,+Netherlands/Amsterdam/Groningen/@51.8666083,3.9027405,8z/data=!4m63!4m62!1m5!1m1!1s0x47dc3f75d7f1e363:0xacbed9e08cd279f4!2m2!1d1.858686!2d50.95129!1m5!1m1!1s0x47c350d0c11e420d:0x1aa2f35ac8834df7!2m2!1d3.2247552!2d51.2091807!1m5!1m1!1s0x47c3a4ed73c76867:0xc18b3a66787302a7!2m2!1d4.3571696!2d50.8476424!1m5!1m1!1s0x47c3f68ebfc3887d:0x3eaf448482a88ab8!2m2!1d4.4051485!2d51.2213404!1m5!1m1!1s0x47c48e44065d5267:0x9d5f315bb0ead1b4!2m2!1d3.610998!2d51.4987962!1m5!1m1!1s0x47c5b7605f54c47d:0x5229bbac955e4b85!2m2!1d4.4777326!2d51.9244201!1m5!1m1!1s0x47c5b72f4298bd71:0x400de5a8d1e6c10!2m2!1d4.3006999!2d52.0704978!1m5!1m1!1s0x47c5ef6c60e1e9fb:0x8ae15680b8a17e39!2m2!1d4.6462194!2d52.3873878!1m5!1m1!1s0x47c63fb5949a7755:0x6600fd4cb7c0af8d!2m2!1d4.9041389!2d52.3675734!1m5!1m1!1s0x47c83286b462cca7:0xcb4b5086f9a6c8dc!2m2!1d6.5665017!2d53.2193835!3e1!4e1)